imgag/aiDIVA/doc/annotation/prepare_annotation_resources.md

 <br>
 --- NOTE ---
 Unfortunately the official MutationAssessor (r3) resource that we utilized for training the aiDIVA-RF model is not available anymore.
 We trained a new model with the same settings as before excluding the MutationAssessor feature.
-This new model can be found togehter with the previous models and in the release tab.
+This new model can be found together with the previous models and in the release tab.
 If you use this model without MutationAssessor you need to also remove the feature from the feature list in the configuration file.

 As an alternative source for MutationAssessor you can use the dbNFSP database (the instructions shown here are for the academic version of the database).
 We show here the preparation for the latest academic legacy version (v4.9a) found [here](https://sites.google.com/site/jpopgen/dbNSFP).